 - Increase heat to bring the soup to a boil, then reduce heat to low.
 Simmer 15-18 minutes or until potatoes are tender (cook time will vary with size of potatoes).

-- Stir in heavy cream and shredded cheese.
+- Stir in heavy cream and half of the shredded cheese.
 Taste and adjust for salt and pepper.

 - Using an immersion blender, pulse to your desired consistency.
 If you don’t have an immersion blender, transfer about half of the soup to a regular blender.
 Carefully (it’s HOT!), pulse to a creamy consistency.
 Pour back into the soup pot.
 Stir to combine well.